mrc-ide/grout-deploy/README.md

 ## Testing
 Run tests with `hatch test`.
 Generate coverage with `hatch test --cover`.

-In order to run integration tests without needing to interactively log in to packit, set `GITHUB_ACCESS_TOKEN` environment variable to a PAT with access to `https://packit.dide.ic.ac.uk/reside/`.
+In order to run integration tests which need to non-interactively log in to packit, set `GITHUB_ACCESS_TOKEN` environment variable to a PAT with access to `https://packit.dide.ic.ac.uk/reside/`.

 ## Linting